Knoblauchpilze/backend-toolkit/README.md

 # Sample code

 A bit of code is usually really helpful to see what's possible with a certain module.
-So here's what possible with this project:
+So here's what's possible with this project:

 ```go
 package main